-CUNY <pdf> libraries are linked electronically by the CUNY+ ("cuny-plus") integrated library system.
-The CUNY+ online catalog (OPAC) provides online access to information about the holdings at all campuses, including serials collections and titles that are on order.
-It may be searched by author, title, subject and keyword.
+The CUNY libraries share a catalog.
+It provides access to information about the holdings at all campuses, including print and electronic books, videos, maps, serials, zines, and titles that are on order.
+The catalog may be searched by author, title, subject, or keyword.

 Search Online Catalog